efugier/smartcat/README.md

 #### TODO

 - [ ] make it available on homebrew
-- [ ] automatically context fetches
+- [ ] simplify the prompt customization function
-- [ ] split the config file into several, it's way too big
+- [ ] automagical context fetches